Human Spaceflights

 Flight

-Second flight of Spacelab, but the first in a fully operational configuration.
+The mission was the second flight of Spacelab, but the first in a fully operational configuration.
 Spacelab capabilities for multi-disciplinary research in microgravity were successfully demonstrated.

-All in all 15 experiments on five basic discipline areas: materials sciences, life sciences, fluid mechanics, atmospheric physics and astronomy; two monkeys and 24 rodents were observed for effects of weightlessness.
 Two Getaway Special experiments required that they be deployed from their canisters, a "first" in this program.
 These were NUSAT (Northern Utah Satellite) and GLOMR (Global Low Orbiting Message Relay Satellite).
-NUSAT deployed successfully, but GLOMR did not deploy and was returned to Earth.

-Photos / Drawings
+Photos / Graphics

 Space Shuttle Spacelab

-STS-51B launch traditional in-flight photo STS-51B
+traditional in-flight photo STS-51B Overmyer onboard STS-51B

 ©

-Last update on November 03, 2009.
+Last update on March 27, 2020.